chrysaliswoon/NTU-CE6/module-3/3.1-introduction-to-git-i/README.md

 - Create your ReadMe.md file as professional and beautiful as possible. (https://dillinger.io/) Push the changes you made to your repository.

 - Add your new repository link to blackboard.
-Dont forget to create the repository as public so that we can access it.
+Dont forget to createc the repository as public so that we can access it.

 # Overview of Github Commands & How Git Works